Affiliate links on Android Authority may earn us a commission. Learn more.

-JustWatch’s mobile apps mean that by the time I have weights in hand, I’ve narrowed down what I might like to see and how I’m going to see it.
-New releases or my mood can flip things on their head — I might choose something light when I’m depressed — but that’s still better than having to hunt through multiple apps for 30 minutes, or cast my fate to the wind with movies I’m unfamiliar with (which is saying something for a Film grad).
+JustWatch’s mobile apps mean that by the time my wife and I are sitting down for a movie, I’ve usually narrowed down both what I want to see and how I’m going to see it.
+New releases or my wife’s picks can flip things on their head, of course, but that’s still better than having to hunt through multiple apps for 30 minutes, or cast my fate to the wind with movies I’m unfamiliar with.

-When I actually do sit down with my wife or friends, it’s the ability to shop around that matters most.
-Typically, one of us has a clear idea of what we want to watch, it’s just a matter of figuring out where we can watch it while spending the least amount of cash.
+On the rare occasion I get to watch movies with friends, it’s the ability to shop around that matters most.
+Typically one of us has a clear idea of what we want to watch, it’s just a matter of figuring out where we can watch it while spending the least amount of cash.
 That’s especially important during parties, since snack expenses can add up, and sometimes we have kids and partners to get back to.

 Are there alternatives to JustWatch?

 Sort of, but they’re not one-for-one.
-Roku is famous for integrating neutral search functions into its smart TV platform, including voice.
-It’s honestly great, but sometimes it’s not as quick and seamless as JustWatch, and there are only two places you can use it: Roku devices or the company’s mobile app.
+Roku is famous for integrating neutral search functions into its smart TV platform, including voice commands.
+They’re honestly great, but sometimes they’re not as quick and seamless as JustWatch, and there are only two places you can use them: Roku devices or the company’s mobile app.
 Similar things can be said about Apple TV search, only worse.
-It’s limited to first-party devices, tends to show fewer results, and relies on an “Up Next” queue instead of a watchlist.
-Apple, just because I want to watch something eventually doesn’t mean it should be put alongside things I have in progress.
+It tends to show fewer results, and it relies on an “Up Next” queue instead of a watchlist.
+Listen, Apple — just because I want to watch something eventually doesn’t mean it should be put alongside things I have in progress.

 Read more: The best movie apps for Android

 Perhaps the most popular alternative to JustWatch is Letterboxd, which is on the web, Android, iOS, and Apple TV, and lets you compile a watchlist while providing similar details on how you can watch something.
-It’s more of a social network than a streaming tool, however, and that shows in its interface, which is geared towards rating, reviewing, and sharing content.
-If all you’re trying to do is jump into a movie as fast as possible you could consider Reelgood, which is functionally similar to JustWatch, but not the best at the moment because of bugs on Android.
+Letterboxd is more of a social network than a streaming tool, however, and that shows in its interface, which is geared towards rating, reviewing, and sharing content.
+If all you’re trying to do is jump into a movie as fast as possible you could consider Reelgood, which is functionally similar to JustWatch but may have gaps in supported services.
 For me, JustWatch is an essential timesaver in the streaming universe.